[Director Interview] Director talks about his thoughts on the company and work

 At times like that, I think things will work out if I just keep going without stopping.
 Unless I need to retreat

-I'm trying to think "how can I make it work?" through trial and error, and gradually shift my focus.
-I can think of countless reasons why I can't or won't stop, but if I let myself get held back by those reasons, I think I'll never get started.
-Also, sometimes things don't go well even if I keep trying.
-And if that happens repeatedly, I can start to feel scared of stepping up to bat.
-So, I want to keep trying .
+I'm trying to figure out "how to make it work" through trial and error, and I'm gradually shifting my focus.
+I can come up with countless reasons why I can't or shouldn't stop, but if I let myself be held back by those reasons, I won't be able to start anything.
+Also, even if I keep trying, it doesn't always work out.
+And if that keeps happening, I might even become afraid to step up to the plate.
+So, Iwant to keep trying.

 I'm also grateful for the environment I'm in now that gives me the chance to try things, and when I feel like doing something, I'm grateful to have friends who will join me